Investing in Stocks with Basic Knowledge of Economics

 Stocks represent ownership in companies, and stock markets are the places where stocks are bought and sold.
 Those places may be made of bricks and mortar, like the New York Stock Exchange, or they may be computer networks, like the Nasdaq.

 In years past, when someone bought stock in a company, he would receive a physical certificate that proved how many shares he owned.
 These days, if you buy stock in a company, you don’t get a pretty piece of paper to prove it; you generally get electronic confirmation of the trade.

-Having a working knowledge of basic economics is crucial to your success as a stock investor.
+Having a working knowledge of basic economics and knowing how to read a stock table is crucial to your success as a stock investor.
 The stock market and the economy are joined at the hip.
 The good or bad things that happen to one have a direct effect on the other.

 Understanding basic economics can help you filter financial news to separate relevant information from the irrelevant in order to make better investment decisions.
 Here are a few important economic concepts to be aware of: